This is a question that we get asked a lot!

-A certified true copy of a document is a copy that has been verified by a notary as an exact copy of the original document.
-Common types of certified true copies are copies of identification, like birth certificates, passports and driver’s licences, and are frequently required for applications for immigration and professional certification.
+A certified true copy is a copy of a document that a notary has verified and certified (stamped and signed) as a true copy of the original document.
+Common types of certified true copies are copies of identification, like birth certificates, passports and driver’s licenses, and are frequently required for applications for immigration and professional certification.

 It works like this: the notary closely compares the original document and the copy.
-Once the notary is satisfied that the copy is real, they write (or stamp) on the document “Certified True Copy of Original Document”, sign it, date it and stamp it with their notary seal.
-Voila, a certified true copy.
+Once the notary is satisfied that the copy is a true copy of the original document, they write (or stamp) on the document “Certified True Copy of Original Document”, sign it, date it and stamp it with their notary seal.
+Voilà, a certified true copy of an original document!

 Need a certified true copy?
-Let Downtown Notary help!
+Downtown Notary can help!
 Call us at 647-799-3531 or email us at email@example.com.